dzzh/RIBs-wiki/iOS-Tutorial-3.md

 Here we use the disposeOnDeactivate extension to handle our Rx subscription’s lifecycle.
 As the name suggests, the subscription is automatically disposed when the given interactor, in this case, the `OffGameInteractor`, is deactivated.
 We should almost always create Rx subscriptions in our interactor or worker classes to take advantage of these Rx lifecycle management utilities.

-We then invoke the updateScore method in OffGameInteractor’s didBecomeActive lifecycle method.
-This allows us to create a new subscription whenever the OffGameInteractor is activated, which ties nicely with the use of disposeOnDeactivate.
+We then invoke the updateScore method in `OffGameInteractor`’s `didBecomeActive` lifecycle method.
+This allows us to create a new subscription whenever the `OffGameInteractor` is activated, which ties nicely with the use of `disposeOnDeactivate`.

 ```swift
 override func didBecomeActive() {
     super.didBecomeActive()